Three police officers standing together.

 Conclusion

-DEI is not the problem; it is a crucial part of the solution to many of the challenges we face today, including those related to security.
+Diversity is not the problem; it is a crucial part of the solution to many of the challenges we face today, including those related to security.
 By fostering an inclusive environment, we ensure that we are leveraging the full spectrum of talent and perspectives available to us.
 This, in turn, leads to stronger, more resilient organizations capable of effectively addressing complex issues, including security.
-The tragic shooting at the Trump rally underscores the need for robust, well-planned, and coordinated security measures, not the abandonment of gender equality and DEI policies that promote diversity and inclusion.
+The tragic shooting at the Trump rally underscores the need for robust, well-planned, and coordinated security measures, not the abandonment of gender equality or policies that promote diversity and inclusion.
 Blaming the assassination attempt on gender is nothing but scapegoating and turning a blind eye to the real problem — planning, training, and effective coordination among disparate law enforcement agencies.

 Some Related Commentary: